LA Dodgers pitcher Trevor Bauer put on 7-day administrative leave while police investigate assault allegations - KION546

 A temporary restraining order was granted, and a hearing has been scheduled for July 23 to determine if there will be a finding of domestic violence and a permanent restraining order, the woman’s attorney, Marc Garelick, told CNN.

+“We reaffirm our original statement and refute [the woman’s] allegations in the strongest possible terms,” Fetterolf and Luba said Friday.

+“Mr. Bauer will not appeal MLB’s decision to place him on administrative leave at this time in an effort to minimize any distraction to the Dodgers organization and to his teammates.
+Of note, administrative leave is neither a disciplinary action nor does it in any way reflect a finding in the league’s investigation.”

-Bauer has denied the allegations, and his representation told CNN on Wednesday that temporary restraining orders do not require corroboration and they plan to defend the player against the allegations at the upcoming hearing.
+On Wednesday, his representation denied the allegations and told CNN that temporary restraining orders do not require corroboration and they plan to defend the player against the allegations at the upcoming hearing.
 They declined to comment further.

-An earlier statement Tuesday from his agent, Jon Fetterolf, said: “Mr. Bauer had a brief and wholly consensual sexual relationship initiated by Ms. Hill beginning in April 2021.
+In a Tuesday statement, Fetterolf said: “Mr. Bauer had a brief and wholly consensual sexual relationship initiated by Ms. Hill beginning in April 2021.
 We have messages that show Ms. Hill repeatedly asking for ‘rough’ sexual encounters involving requests to be ‘choked out’ and slapped in the face.
 In both of their encounters, Ms. Hill drove from San Diego to Mr. Bauer’s residence in Pasadena, Calif. where she went on to dictate what she wanted from him sexually and he did what was asked.
 Following each of her only two meetings with Mr. Bauer, Ms. Hill spent the night and left without incident, continuing to message Mr. Bauer with friendly and flirtatious banter.
 In the days following their second and final encounter, Ms. Hill shared photos of herself and indicated that she had sought medical care for a concussion.
 Mr. Bauer responded with concern and confusion, and Ms. Hill was neither angry nor accusatory.

 “Mr. Bauer and Ms. Hill have not corresponded in over a month and have not seen each other in over six weeks.
 Her basis for filing a protection order is nonexistent, fraudulent, and deliberately omits key facts, information, and her own relevant communications.
 Any allegations that the pair’s encounters were not 100% consensual are baseless, defamatory, and will be refuted to the fullest extent of the law.”